Overview 2024

 Credit Points: 12.5

-Speech Pathology Practice 2 extends students’ core knowledge and application of concepts and skills developed in Stage 1 and concurrently in Optimising Communication and Swallowing 1.
-Students will integrate and apply their understanding and skills in workshops in the residential…
+Speech Pathology Practice 2 extends your core knowledge and application of concepts and skills developed in previous units and/or concurrently in Optimising Communication and Swallowing 1 and 2.
+You will integrate and apply your understanding and skills in on-campus intensive…

 Credit Points: 12.5

-This unit extends knowledge and application of theoretical models and practice frameworks to understand, identify and respond to communication and swallowing needs of individuals and/or communities.
-The unit adopts a case-based and lifespan focus and students will develop skills related…
+This unit will extend your knowledge and application of theoretical models and practice frameworks to understand, identify and respond to language and literacy needs of individuals and/or communities.
+The unit adopts a case-based and lifespan focus and you will develop…

 Credit Points: 12.5